-Is Maslow's Hierarchy Of Needs Still Important?
-Research & Myths
+What Is Maslow's Hierarchy Of Needs?
+A Deep Dive Into The Research & Criticisms

-You've probably seen Abraham Maslow's hierarchy of needs, popularly depicted as a pyramid, explaining how certain needs must be met before others.
+Abraham Maslow's hierarchy of needs, popularly depicted as a pyramid, explains how certain needs must be met before others.
 In the 70-plus years since the well-known psychologist unveiled his theory, the presented needs and the merits of the system have changed quite a bit.
-It's worth reexamining, decades late, what Maslow's hierarchy of needs really is about and whether it's still important.
+It's worth reexamining, decades later, what Maslow's hierarchy of needs really is about and whether it's still important.

 What is Maslow's hierarchy of needs?

 Maslow's hierarchy of needs is a theory in psychology describing the things humans deem as necessities.
 That said, the theory is less about the needs themselves and more about what we do to achieve them and why.
 "Maslow's hierarchy of needs is a theory about motivation," licensed clinical psychologist Aimee Daramus, Psy.D., tells mbg.
 "We're motivated, according to Maslow, to meet each of the basic needs listed on the hierarchy in order, meaning that before we can think of things [at the top of the pyramid] like love, respect, or self-actualization, we have to fulfill lower-level needs like immediate and long-term safety."

 Maslow originally presented the hierarchy of needs broken down into five categories, based on what he believed to be most to least pressing.
 Later his theory became popularly depicted in a pyramid format.
 These are categories, organized from the "lowest tier" of needs to the "highest."

 Physiological needs, which include shelter, food, water, and health, are what Maslow considered as human beings' most basic needs.
 He theorized that without these needs fulfilled, no further ones could be.